yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 The SDLC provides a well-planned approach to software development with orderly stages, guidelines, reviews, and milestones.
 It ensures quality through requirements, design, coding, and testing standards.
 Following the SDLC leads to higher customer satisfaction, lower costs, reliable timelines, and minimized project risks.

-## 13.1.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what is the software development life cycle? what are its phases? generate professional detailed explanation
+## 13.1.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what is the software development life cycle? what are its phases? generate professional detailed explanation

 Here is a detailed explanation of the software development life cycle (SDLC) and its phases: